 In determining whether a person is a primary aggressor, the officer must consider the following but not limited factors below:

-A protective order is a legal document issued by a judge to protect the health and the safety of the alleged victim of domestic violence.
+An emergency protective order is a legal document issued by a judge to protect the health and the safety of the alleged victim of domestic violence.
 A protective order can:

 This expires after three days following the issuance or the next course day in session